Sam Jaffe: Career

 As a young man, he lived in Greenwich Village in the same apartment building as a young John Huston.
 The two men became good friends and remained so for life.
 Jaffe was later to star in two of Huston's films: The Asphalt Jungle and The Barbarian and the Geisha.
 Jaffe's closest friends included Zero Mostel, Edward G. Robinson, Ray Bradbury, and Igor Stravinsky.
 In 1923 he appeared in the Broadway premiere of God of Vengeance (Got fun Nekome) by Sholem Asch, as Reb Ali.
 The production became notorious after the cast, producer, and theatre owner were indicted and found guilty on charges of indecency in May 1923.
-Jaffe began to work in film in 1934, rising to prominence with his very first role as the mad Tsar Peter III in The Scarlet Empress.
+Jaffe began to work in film in 1934, rising to prominence with his first role as the mad Tsar Peter III in The Scarlet Empress.
 In 1938, Jaffe was forty-seven years old when he played the title role of bhisti (waterbearer) Gunga Din.

 Jaffe was blacklisted by the Hollywood movie studio bosses during the 1950s, supposedly for being a communist sympathizer.
-Despite this, he was hired first by Robert Wise for The Day the Earth Stood Still and then by director William Wyler for his role in the 1959 Academy Award-winning version of Ben-Hur.
+Despite being blacklisted, he was hired first by Robert Wise for The Day the Earth Stood Still and then by director William Wyler for his role in the 1959 Academy Award-winning version of Ben-Hur.

-Jaffe co-starred in the ABC television series, Ben Casey as Dr. David Zorba from 1961 to 1965 alongside Vince Edwards.
-He also made many guest-starring roles on other series, including Batman as Mr. Zoltan Zorba, and the Western Alias Smith and Jones.
+Jaffe co-starred in the ABC television series, Ben Casey, as Dr. David Zorba from 1961 to 1965, alongside Vince Edwards.
+He also had many guest-starring roles on other series, including Batman (as Mr. Zoltan Zorba) and in the western Alias Smith and Jones.
 In 1975, he co-starred as a retired doctor who is murdered by Janet Leigh in the Columbo episode "Forgotten Lady".
 He also appeared with an all-star cast in the TV pilot film of Rod Serling's Night Gallery and as Emperor Norton in one episode of Bonanza.

 Personal life and death

 Jaffe was married to American operatic soprano and musical comedy star Lillian Taiz from 1926 until her death from cancer in 1941.
 In 1956, he married actress Bettye Ackerman, 33 years his junior, with whom he later co-starred in Ben Casey.
 She died on November 1, 2006.
 He had no children from either marriage.

 A Democrat, Jaffe supported the campaign of Adlai Stevenson II during the 1952 presidential election.

-Jaffe died of cancer in Beverly Hills, California two weeks after his 93rd birthday.
-He was cremated at the Pasadena Crematory in Altadena, California, and his ashes were given to his surviving wife, Bettye, and, upon her death in 2006, buried with her at Williston Cemetery in Williston, South Carolina.
+Jaffe died of cancer in Beverly Hills, California, in 1984, two weeks after his 93rd birthday.
+He was cremated at the Pasadena Crematory in Altadena, California, and his ashes were given to his surviving wife, Bettye and, upon her death in 2006, buried with her at Williston Cemetery in Williston, South Carolina.